PSD3European UnionFintech

 Here is the contrarian read most payments vendors won't lead with: the long timeline is a trap.
 Three pieces of work cannot wait for 2027.

 • Smartphone-only SCA is already non-compliant in spirit.
-The accessibility mandate means you need a non-smartphone authentication path.
-Building that touches your core auth flow, not a side feature.
+The accessibility mandate requires a non-smartphone authentication path.
+That work hits the core auth flow, not a bolt-on.

 • Behavioural biometrics take data and time to train.
-You cannot switch on behaviour-based authentication the month the rule applies; the models need history.
+Behaviour-based authentication cannot be switched on the month the rule applies; the models need history.

 • VoP changes both sides of every transfer.
-Twenty-four months is the runway precisely because the plumbing is deep.
+Twenty-four months is the runway because the plumbing runs deep.

-Teams that treat PSD3 as a 2027 problem will spend 2027 firefighting.
-The ones that win start the authentication and identity rebuild against the 2026 texts.
+Treat PSD3 as a 2027 problem and 2027 is spent firefighting.
+Teams that win start the authentication and identity rebuild against the 2026 texts.

 How Joinble fits

-• Physiological biometric verification with certified liveness for the inherence factor in SCA, plus an accessible fallback for customers who can't use a smartphone flow.
+• Physiological biometric verification with certified liveness to serve as the inherence factor in SCA, together with an accessible fallback for customers who cannot use a smartphone flow.

-• Adaptive, risk-based authentication where Joinble's identity agents weigh behaviour and transaction context to decide when to step up a challenge — rather than prompting on every action.
+• Adaptive, risk-based authentication in which Joinble's identity agents weigh behaviour and transaction context and decide when to step up a challenge, instead of prompting on every action.

-• Identity verification and AML screening for payment- and e-money-institution onboarding, the evidence a PSD3 licence application requires.
+• Identity verification and AML screening at payment- and e-money-institution onboarding — the evidence a PSD3 licence application requires.

-• Name-to-identity matching to support Verification of Payee logic without drowning customers in false positives.
+• Name-to-identity matching that supports Verification of Payee logic without flooding customers with false positives.

-For fintech teams already running KYC on Joinble, the SCA and VoP work extends the same identity stack instead of bolting on a separate authentication vendor.
+Fintech teams already running KYC on Joinble can extend the same identity stack for SCA and VoP, instead of bolting on a separate authentication vendor.

 How to prepare before the deadline

-• Map every SCA touchpoint and find the ones that assume a smartphone — those need an accessible alternative first.
+• Inventory every SCA touchpoint and isolate those that assume a smartphone — an accessible alternative belongs there first.

-• Start collecting the behavioural data your future authentication models will need; you cannot backfill it.
+• Begin collecting the behavioural data future authentication models will need; it cannot be backfilled.

-• Treat Verification of Payee as a data-matching project on both inbound and outbound transfers, and budget for false-positive tuning.
+• Treat Verification of Payee as a data-matching project on inbound and outbound transfers alike, and budget for false-positive tuning.

-• Fold the PSD3 licence re-authorisation, with its AML/KYC evidence, into your 2026 roadmap rather than your 2027 one.
+• Put the PSD3 licence re-authorisation, AML/KYC evidence included, on the 2026 roadmap rather than the 2027 one.

 FAQ